tushartyagi/sicp/notes/chapter1.md

 	(+ 9 16)
 	25

+This Normal order evalution is _lazy_ because it will not evaluate the expression which are not needed.
+To understand the difference, take a look at the exercise 1.20.

+Also, if the expression contains some reducible (sub)expressions, then applicative order evaluates the leftmost-innermost redux which are generally the parameters, and the normal order evaluates the leftmost-outermost which is generally the expression itself.
+But the word generally is used without any proof, need to dig deeper into this.

 All the processes which can be modeled using Substitution model give the same result no matter which evaluation order is used.